Hamas in the First Intifada: Alternative nationalist vision

 According to Alon Burstein of the Hebrew University of Jerusalem, Hamas presented itself as "the vanguard of a new Palestinian nationalism, expressing its identity through religion and calling for armed resistance against Israel and its replacement with an Islamic-Palestinian entity."
 According to Hani Awad of the Arab Center for Research and Policy Studies, the First Intifada saw "the newfound division of the political field between two major ideological forces whose understanding of the conflict with Israel was based on very different sets of principles," the first being the PLO with a veteran core and a statist nationalist ideology, and the second being Hamas, with a more inexperienced core and an ideology based on religious conflict.
 Awad further wrote that Hamas also presented a new national narrative during the Intifada, presenting Palestinian history through religious terms, particularly in contrast to the Israeli establishment's presentation of its own national narrative in Jewish terms.

+Gender

 In a 1991 article in The New York Times, Sabra Chartrand stated that there had been a significant increase in women wearing hijabs since the start of the First Intifada, particularly in the Gaza Strip, with many Palestinians having "adopted Islam and its rituals as a focus for the Palestinian cause, a source of ethnic pride and an alternative to the failures of secular political movements" even as "people close to events in Gaza say Palestinians here have not become more religious."
+In a 1990 article for the Middle East Research and Information Project, Rema Hammami noted that, prior to the Intifada, the Mujamma "sought to impose or, as they saw it, 'restore' the hijab on women in Gaza who were not wearing any form of headcovering - mainly educated, urban, and petit bourgeois women.
+The Mujama' endowed the hijab with new meanings of piety and political affiliation."
+Hammai added that, after the outbreak of the Intifada, "this social pressure transformed into an active campaign to impose the hijab on all women.
+By December 1988, one year after the intifada erupted, it was almost impossible for women to walk around Gaza without wearing some form of headcover...
+If there were no soldiers to throw stones at, women without headscarves made good targets.
+Politically unaffiliated shabab who felt left out found harassing these women a safe way to express nationalist sentiment.
+Simultaneously, soldiers were raiding homes and attacking women; families became worried about their daughters, and husbands about their wives."